Paying from Balance

 Merchant Setup: Step-by-Step

 6. Save changes.
-The wallet payment section appears immediately on the checkout page for logged-in customers with a qualifying balance.
+The wallet row appears on checkout for logged-in customers with a qualifying balance, on both the classic and Blocks checkout.

 ⚠️